jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

-In a computer game, the player god controls all levers of power.
+In a computer game, all of civilization from start to finish is the players responsibility.
+That's why the player god controls all the levers of power.
 In reality, we change society when we buy clothes, do car maintenance, and build a home.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.

 Will enough of us decide to wash our hands and self-isolate to stop this pandemic?